abstracta/jmeter-java-dsl/docs/guide/protocols/http/keepAlive.md

 #### Keep alive

-Jmeter-java-dsl maintains a persistent http connection for subsequent requests to the same server.
+By default, **JMeter Java DSL** uses a persistent HTTP connection (sending the `Connection: keep-alive` header) to reuse the same socket for multiple requests to the same server.

-It is done by sending `Connection: keep-alive` header.
+To force server to close the connection after each request, you can disable keep-alive with `.useKeepAlive(false)` either on an individual `httpSampler` or globally on `httpDefaults`.

-If you want to disable keep-alive logic and force a server to close connection after each request then use`.useKeepAlive(false)` in a given `httpSampler` or `httpDefaults`.
+This can be useful when you’re load-testing an API that enforces a strict limit on the number of simultaneous sockets per client.
+If you leave keep-alive enabled, each virtual user will hold its socket open for the duration of the test, consuming the gateway’s connection pool.

 ```java
 import static us.abstracta.jmeter.javadsl.JmeterDsl.*;